onflow/flow/flips/20220503-interaction-templates.md

 The id of the Interaction Template the audit was produced for.

 #### `data.signer`
 Information about the entity that produced the audit.
 The data structure contains an on-chain `address` and `key_id` corresponding to the entity.
+The data structure also contains the network the signer account exists on.
 The `signature` is produced by the private key maintained by the auditor, and can be verified by the public key corresponding to the `key_id` on the account corresponding to `address`.

 The signature is produced by signing over the `data.id` identifier of the Interaction Template the audit corresponds to.